 Though the southern states of the union may be best known for country music and sub-genres such as blue grass, this isn’t the limit of Alpharetta’s venues.

 The biggest is the 12,000-seater Ameris Bank Amphitheater, which brings in big names such as Rod Stewart.

 Matilda’s Music Under the Pines is a venue that takes advantage of Georgia’s excellent weather to create a unique outdoor concert space that encourages people to bring their own food and drink.

 Serious about their music, chatting during the songs is frowned upon, so if this describes you, head instead to The Velvet Note, a jazz club with a great history of live performances.

 7. Wills Park

-The recreation centre hosts basketball, aerobics, and karate, while there are also three children’s playgrounds with slides, swings and monkey bars among other attractions that will be sure to keep little ones entertained at least for a few minutes.
+The recreation center hosts basketball, aerobics, and karate, while there are also three children’s playgrounds with slides, swings and monkey bars among other attractions that will be sure to keep little ones entertained at least for a few minutes.